 The costs of share based payments are recognized in our consolidated financial statements based on their grant-date fair value over the vesting.
 We determine fair value of our share options as of the grant date using binomial option pricing model and the fair value of our nonvested restricted stocks as of the grant date based on the fair market value of the underlying ordinary shares.
 Under the binomial option pricing model, we make a number of assumptions regarding fair value including the expected price multiple at which employee are likely to exercise stock options, the expected volatility of our future ordinary share price, the risk free interest rate and the expected dividend yield.
 In July 2012, we granted (i) nonvested restricted stocks with market conditions, the fair value of which was determined using a Monte Carlo simulation, and (ii) options and nonvested restricted stocks with performance conditions.
 Determining the value of our share-based compensation expense in future periods also requires the input of subjective assumptions around estimated forfeitures of the underlying shares and likely future performance.
-The compensation expenses for the awards with performance conditions are recognized during the requisite service period, even if the market condition is never satisfied.
-We estimate our forfeitures based on past employee retention rates, our expectations of future retention rates, and we will prospectively revise our forfeiture rates based on eased on our historical results.
+The compensation expenses for the awards with performance conditions based upon the Group's judgment of likely future performance and may be adjusted in future periods depending on actual performance.
+The compensation expenses for the awards with market conditions are recognized during the requisite service period, even if the market condition is never satisfied.
+We estimate our forfeitures based on past employee retention rates, our expectations of future retention rates, and we will prospectively revise our forfeiture rates based on actual history.
+We estimate our future performance based on our historical results.
 Our compensation charges may change based on changes to our assumptions.